 Save Money With These 4 Tips

 - Not all businesses are VAT registered and those that are trading below the registration threshold can be significantly cheaper than those that are charging VAT.
+More details about how to legally avoid paying VAT can be found here.

 - Choose a company that has its own access equipment and doesn’t need to hire it from a third party.